Bounds for Gallai-Ramsey functions and numbers: Abstract

 \section{Abstract}

-For two graphs $G,H$ and a positive integer $k$, the \emph{Gallai-Ramsey number} ${\rm gr}_k(G,H)$ is defined as the minimum number of vertices $n$ such that any $k$-edge-coloring of $K_n$ contains either a rainbow (all different colored) copy of $G$ or a monochromatic copy of $H$.
-If $G$ and $H$ are both complete graphs, then we call it \emph{Gallai-Ramsey function} ${\rm GR}_k(s,t)$, which is the minimum number of vertices $n$ such that any $k$-edge-coloring of $K_n$ contains either a rainbow copy of $K_s$ or a monochromatic copy of $K_t$.
-In this paper, we derive some lower bounds for Gallai-Ramsey functions and numbers by Lov\'{o}sz Local Lemma.\\[2mm] {\bf Keywords:} Ramsey theory; Gallai-Ramsey function; Gallai-Ramsey number; Lov\'{o}sz Local Lemma.\\[2mm] {\bf AMS subject classification 2020:} 05C80; 05D10; 05D40.
+For two graphs $G,H$ and a positive integer $k$, the \emph{Gallai-Ramsey number} $\operatorname{gr}_k(G,H)$ is defined as the minimum number of vertices $n$ such that any $k$-edge-coloring of $K_n$ contains either a rainbow (all different colored) copy of $G$ or a monochromatic copy of $H$.
+If $G$ and $H$ are both complete graphs, then we call it Gallai-Ramsey function.
+Fox and Sudakov proved $\operatorname{gr}_k(K_s,K_t)\leq s^{4kt}$.
+Alon et al. showed that $\operatorname{gr}_k(K_s,K_t)\leq (2s^3+4s^2)^{kt}$.
+In this paper, we prove that $\operatorname{gr}_k(K_s,K_t)\leq 2^{kt}s^{3kt}$ for $t\geq 47$.
+We also give better upper bounds for $\operatorname{gr}_k(G,H)$ when $G,H$ are some special graphs.
+In this paper, we derive some lower bounds for Gallai-Ramsey functions and numbers by Lov\'{a}sz Local Lemma.\\[2mm] {\bf Keywords:} Ramsey theory; Gallai-Ramsey function; Gallai-Ramsey number; Lov\'{a}sz Local Lemma.\\[2mm] {\bf AMS subject classification 2020:} 05D10; 05C80.